Columbia Cascades Trail Skills College

 Trail Skills College is offered free of charge in an effort to inspire stewardship of trails.
 In exchange for attending a training session, we encourage you to volunteer at least 8 hours of work on trail projects in the coming year.

-Registration for the 2023 Trail Skills College has now closed.
+Registration for the 2024 event has now closed.

 When is it?